wieslawsoltes/DxfParser/guide.md

 ## **1. Overview of the Interface**

 1. **Main Layout**
+   - **Top Header**: Global controls including sidebar toggle, streamed parsing toggle, right panel toggle, create new DXF, reset/save/load app state, and a Tree Diff indicator with navigation buttons.
-   - **Sidebar (Left Pane)**: Contains buttons for global actions (e.g., expand/collapse all, show overlays like Statistics, Cloud, Dependencies, etc.) and filtering options.
+   - **Sidebar (Left)**: Buttons to open analysis overlays (Cloud, Statistics, Dependencies, etc.) and a Tree Diff toggle.
-   - **Main Content (Right Pane)**: Contains file input controls, a navigation bar, and the detailed “Tree View” of the DXF data.
+   - **Two-Panel Compare Layout**: Left and right panels, each with their own tab strip, open button, expand/collapse all, and Filters button.
+A central splitter lets you resize the panels.
    - **Pane Resizer**: A draggable vertical bar between the sidebar and the main content lets you resize the sidebar width.

 2. **Tabs**
-   - You can open multiple DXF files, each in its own “tab” across the top of the main content area.
-Switch between tabs to quickly view different loaded files.
+   - Each panel (Left and Right) supports multiple tabs.
+Opening files or sub-entities creates new tabs within that panel.
-   - Each tab retains its own search and filter settings.
+   - Each tab retains independent search, filter, sort, and expansion state.

 3. **Tree View**
    - Displays the parsed structure of the DXF file in a hierarchical manner.
-   - Each row shows the line number in the original file, the group code, the data, object count, and data size.
+   - Columns: Line, Code, Data, Object Count, Data Size.
+Column widths are resizable via header drag handles.
    - Properties are shown as nested rows underneath each parent entity when expanded.

 4. **Overlays**